-Mandatory vaccination could be ‘necessary for the overall good’ NIAC chair says
+Mandatory vaccination could be ‘necessary for the overall good’ Niac chair says

 “I’m personally of the view that we stick with the voluntary system,” he said.

+“It’s worked in Ireland, more than anywhere else in the world, at 94 per cent fully vaccinated.

-“You go across Europe and you’re looking at 60% vaccination in some places.
+“You go across Europe, and you’re looking at 60 per cent vaccination in some places.

 “Some of those countries are now talking about mandatory vaccination.